danielnuriyev/danielnuriyev.github.io/torah-spirituality.md

 Everything that we perceive is a tool for coming closer to the Creator, for sharing the Divine with other souls, for helping other souls to discover the Divine, come closer to it and help others.

+Why should we come closer to the Divine and share with others?
+We shouldn't, this is simply who we are, deep at our core we have no choice.
+Then why veil our soul by this world?
+To allow us the freedom to choose, to allow us to be mature, intelligent, strong, to allow us to earn the Infinity.
+Being born rich is not the same as earning the riches.

+### Tools

+TO CONTINUE

 ## Books

+TO CONTINUE